rochester-rcl/rochester-rcl.github.io/_posts/2021-02-13-getting-started.md

   [NC State University Library](https://www.lib.ncsu.edu/)'s great work with [Jekyll-Acamedic](https://ncsu-libraries.github.io/jekyll-academic-docs/workshop/).

-Instructions are available in PDF Form [LINK NEEDED] and will continue below in the future...
+Instructions are available in a shareable PDF [LINK NEEDED] and will continue below in the future...

+But in the meantime, try out our [form](/form) to get to work replacing our information with your own.